pydanny/pydanny.github.com/posts2015/09-12-titlecasing-markdown-sections.rst

 Accurately Titlecasing Programmatically
 =======================================

 The solution to this is a handy library called titlecase_.
-Empowered by this tool I wrote the following script that allows me to transforms all my markdown files to have title cased section headings.
+Empowered by this tool I wrote the following script that allows me to transforms all my markdown files to have titlecased section headings.

 .. _titlecase: https://pypi.python.org/pypi/titlecase